 Pursuant to the Exchange Agreement, holders of Class B Units or Class D Units have been granted demand and "piggy-back" registration rights by the Company, enabling them to require the Company to file a prospectus and otherwise assist with a public offering of Shares in Canada on the terms prescribed therein, for so long as the aggregate direct or indirect retained interest in the Company is 10% or more.
+The demand registration rights were exercised in 2015 in connection with the secondary offering by PPL of 2,800,000 Shares.
 The Company's expenses in respect of such offering will be borne by the holder (or on a pro rata basis if both a holder and the Company are selling Shares in the offering).
 In the event of a "piggy-back" offering, the Company's financing requirements are to take priority.